pavan-kumar-s/tpp/README.md

 **Weakness-2:**
 Evaluation run on small 1000 subsets rather than full test sets.

+We appreciate the reviewer’s observation.
+To manage the computational cost of large-scale experiments, we followed the common practice adopted in prior works [1–5] and evaluated our methods on a randomly sampled subset of 1,000 questions from each validation set.
+Notably, the state-of-the-art baselines we compare against HippoRAG [1,2] and KAG [4] also use the same subset of the dataset.
+We will clarify this detail in the revised version to avoid any ambiguity.

+**References**
+1) Gutiérrez, B. J., Shu, Y., Gu, Y., Yasunaga, M., & Su, Y. (2024, January).
+Hipporag: Neurobiologically inspired long-term memory for large language models.
+In The Thirty-eighth Annual Conference on Neural Information Processing Systems.
+2) Gutiérrez, B. J., Shu, Y., Qi, W., Zhou, S., & Su, Y. (2025).
+From rag to memory: Non-parametric continual learning for large language models. arXiv preprint arXiv:2502.14802.
+3) Trivedi, H., Balasubramanian, N., Khot, T., & Sabharwal, A. (2022).
+Interleaving retrieval with chain-of-thought reasoning for knowledge-intensive multi-step questions. arXiv preprint arXiv:2212.10509.
+4) Liang, L., Bo, Z., Gui, Z., Zhu, Z., Zhong, L., Zhao, P., ... & Chen, H. (2025, May).
+Kag: Boosting llms in professional domains via knowledge augmented generation.
+In Companion Proceedings of the ACM on Web Conference 2025 (pp. 334-343).
 Related work lacks multi-doc related and efficient RAG related research.
+5) Press, O., Zhang, M., Min, S., Schmidt, L., Smith, N. A., & Lewis, M. (2022).
+Measuring and narrowing the compositionality gap in language models. arXiv preprint arXiv:2210.03350.

+**Weakness-3:**
 While the paper claims lower LLM cost, there is no concrete token / dollar comparison against iterative baselines.

+**Weakness-4:**
 BrowseNet extends earlier KG-enhanced RAGs (GraphRAG, HippoRAG) mainly with query-specific traversal, which limits its novelty.